MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 [Join the Windows Insider Program](https://insider.windows.com/) to get [WDK Insider Preview builds](https://www.microsoft.com/software-download/windowsinsiderpreviewWDK).
 For installation instructions for the Windows Insider Preview builds, see [Installing preview versions of the Windows Driver Kit (WDK)](installing-preview-versions-wdk.md).

-## Runtime requirements: WDK for Windows 11, version 21H2
+## Runtime requirements: WDK for Windows 11

-You can run the Windows 11, version 21H2 on Windows 7 and later, and use it to develop drivers for these operating systems:
+You can run WDK for Windows 11 on Windows 7 and later, and use it to develop drivers for these operating systems:

 |Client OS|Server OS|
 |-|-|